ajaykumar-hackwarts/Web-Vulnerabilities/XSS.md

 - We will try to inject a href with title click me near the button and see in the DOM.

-- Lets Try to reveal the csrf token by itself by changing the hidden to text.
+- Lets try to reveal the csrf token by itself by changing the hidden to text.

 <img width="1097" height="560" alt="image" src="https://github.com/user-attachments/assets/1d7a6b70-bec7-4b4a-90db-f6d6590bf07a" />